 Renovating the Bathroom – No More Jacuzzi Tubs

-We see this more and more, as one of many new trends in bathroom design and renovation.
+We see this more and more, as one of many new trends in bathroom renovations and design.
 Huge soaker tubs with jets were very common for a long time and some homeowners still really enjoy them.
 However, many people are realizing that they could use all of that space to have a large, comfortable shower and gain a little more floor space outside of the shower area as well.
 Larger showers are being requested with benches, rain shower heads, linear drains, and shorter or non-existent curbs.

 By using the right materials and construction techniques, what would have been an extremely expensive and difficult-to-build shower a few years ago is now much more attainable.
 New construction materials are a big part of this change.
 Pre-formed shower trays, ramps, benches and wall niches, as well as wallboard and building panels that come with waterproof membrane already applied, make it much easier and faster to build many different shower designs.
 Materials like KERDI-BOARD from Schluter® allow installers to make completely waterproof structures in just about any configuration that can be drawn.